itbusina/testlemon-docs/docs/readme.md

 ```

 # Features
-- Local run from docker.
+- Run from docker.
-- Integration with GitHub.
+- Integration with GitHub Actions.
-- Filtering collection requests by tags.
+- Filtering API requests using tags.
-- Collections configuration in the inline script, directory, file, public or authorized url.
+- Collections can be specified using inline script, directory path, file path, public or secured url.
 Multiple sources are also supported.
 - Parallel/Sequential requests execution.
-- Support of variables and secrets in the collection.
-- Support of functions in the collection.
+- Variables, secrets and functions support inside the collection.
 - Support dependencies between requests.
-- Support using context between requests.
+- Support sharing context between requests.
-- Ability to execute multiple runs for the collection.
+- Ability to execute collection multiple times.
 - Ability to specify the delay between runs.
 - Ability to execute collection in the loop with interval.